webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 delivers messages that are properly encrypted strongly encourages the end-to-end protection of messages.

-A web browser that implements the Web Push API [API] can enforce the use of encryption by forwarding only those messages that were properly encrypted.
+A web browser that implements the Web Push API {{API}} can enforce the use of encryption by forwarding only those messages that were properly encrypted.